Galyna Skibo

-Galyna Grygorivna Skibo (Галина Григорівна Скибо; June 22, 1940) - Ukrainian scientist, doctor of medical sciences, professor, corresponding member of the National Academy of Sciences of Ukraine (2018), laureate of the awards of the National Academy of Sciences of Ukraine named after O.O.
+Galyna Grygorivna Skibo (Галина Григорівна Скибо; June 22, 1940) is a Ukrainian scientist, doctor of medical sciences, professor, corresponding member of the National Academy of Sciences of Ukraine (2018), laureate of the awards of the National Academy of Sciences of Ukraine named after O.O.
 Bogomolets (1996) and P.G.
 Kostiuk (2019), winner of the State Prize of Ukraine in the field of science and technology (2013), Honored Worker of Science and Technology of Ukraine (2006), head of the Cytology department of the Bogomoletz Institute of Physiology NAS of Ukraine, professor of NSC "Institute of Biology and Medicine" of Taras Shevchenko National University of Kyiv.

 Biography

 Galyna Skibo was born in Moscow in a military family.
-In 1957 she graduated from Moscow High School No.626 (now - school No.1258 with in-depth study of the German language).
+In 1957, she graduated from Moscow High School No.626 (now school No.1258 with in-depth study of the German language).
 In the same year, she moved to Kyiv because of her father's business needs, where she entered the pediatric faculty of Bogomolets National Medical University, and graduated in 1963.
 She began her research career in 1963 in the laboratory of physiology and biophysics of the nerve cell of the Institute of Physiology as a PhD student of Platon Kostyuk.
 From 1996 to the present, Galyna Skibo is the head of the Cytology department of the Bogomoletz Institute of Physiology of the National Academy of Sciences of Ukraine.

-She has a daughter Olena and two grandchildren - Olexandra and Grygoriy.
+She has a daughter Olena and two grandchildren, Olexandra and Grygoriy.